jajbin/Chat/README.md

     If the script successfully connects to the SSH server with a given password, it will output the credentials to a file named credentials.txt.

     Type exit to exit the script.

+ #Disclaimer about the disuse of this script
+This SSH brute force script is for educational purposes only.
+The use of this script to gain unauthorized access to a system is illegal and strictly prohibited.
+It is your responsibility to ensure that you have the necessary permissions to test the security of a system before using this script.

+Using this script to attempt to gain unauthorized access to a system without the owner's consent may result in legal consequences.
+Additionally, using this script on a system that you do not have permission to test may cause damage to the system and result in unintended consequences.

+The author of this script is not responsible for any damages or legal issues that may arise from the misuse of this script.
+Use it at your own risk and discretion.

 Note: The script requires the paramiko and colorama libraries to be installed.
 If you haven't already installed them, you can install them using pip.
 For example, pip install paramiko colorama.